delucis/pellicola/README.md

 ## Usage

-This package provides a lightweight framework for saving animations generated using `node-canvas` as video files using `ffmpeg`.
+This package provides a lightweight framework for generating animations with `node-canvas` and saving them as video files using `ffmpeg`.

 ```js
 const pellicule = require('pellicule')